saltybrackets/saltybrackets/README.md

 Repositories kept in the SaltyCog organization are generally intended for public consumption because they provide some utility, and most likely to be maintained/updated.
 These include things like non-game applications, game mods, and general libraries/frameworks.

 ## [Primitive Concept: Games and Gamejam Entries](https://github.com/primitiveconcept)
-For archiving gamejam entries and game prototypes; unlikely to be maintained or updated.
+For archiving gamejam entries and game prototypes; individual repos unlikely to be maintained or updated, but new repos get added fairly regularly.
 Full games I've worked on are either kept private, or belong to other entities.

 <!--